Deal Structure Valuation

 When preparing for selling or buying a business, the vast majority focus on the selling price, and miss the financing and deal costs.
 Additional steps are needed starting with a robust deal and financing terms analysis.

 A CFO study showed 60% over paid for deals and 40% were overvalued.
 In addition, 80% made 15 deal mistakes (yes all 15).
-Each directs the need for a strong valuation with a price driver variance testing, PDVSM, and a process with a Deal Risk Analysis, DRASM.
+Each directs the need for a strong valuation with a Price Driver Variance, PDVSM testing, and a process with a Deal Risk Analysis, DRASM.
+Both of these can be independent of a valuation as a part of transaction deal preplanning.

 Why the deal must work right.
 90% of companies sold are financed.
 Overlooking the financing period hazards is dangerous to your wealth.
 Business valuations ignore five deal financing period risks.

 Deals work or they don’t.
-The risks of failure are big.
+The risks of failure are big and frequent.
 The key is to do your best homework before inking the deal.

 Deal Structure Valuation, DSVSM covers the deal’s complex financing process from closing to final payment.
 Your deal is over only when all terms are met and the last installment check clears.
 Only 10% of sellers are happy with their sale.
 Between the deal’s start and finish are many chances for the deal to fail.
 And, many DO fail.
 The reason for failure is a bad start.